Home to Heaven

 Types of Pet Cremation Services

 Communal cremation: Your pet will be cremated with other pets.
 Communal ashes will be spread according to the individual crematory’s method.
-Those cremations performed by Rainbow Bridge or Home to Heaven scatter communal ashes on Dr. Cooney’s farm in east Loveland (adjacent to the memorial garden).

 Contacts